3 - Chromosome Variation

 Reciprocal Translocations

-translocation occurs when a piece of a chromosome becomes attached to a nonhomologous chromosome.
-As mentioned earlier, there are three types of translocations: simple translocations, reciprocal translocations, and Robertsonian translocations.
-We will focus on reciprocal and Robertsonian translocations.
+translocation occurs when a chromosome fragment becomes attached to a nonhomologous chromosome.
+As mentioned earlier, there are three types of translocations: simple, reciprocal, and Robertsonian.
+We will focus primarily on reciprocal and Robertsonian translocations in this chapter.
+Reciprocal translocations involve nonhomologous chromosomes exchanging pieces.
+Reciprocal translocations are formed by two general mechanisms (see Figure 3.9):

 3.9_Mechanism_of_Reciprocal_Translocation_1.jpg

-Figure 3.9 Mechanisms for Producing Reciprocal Translocations --- Image created by SL
+Figure 3.9 Mechanisms for Producing Reciprocal Translocations.
+The chromosome number is shown beneath each chromosome. --- Image created by SL

 Key Questions